enzymejs/enzyme/docs/api/selector.md

 NOTE: This will *only* work if the selector (and thus the component’s `displayName`) is a string starting with a capital letter.
-Strings starting with lower case letters will assume it is a CSS selector using the tag syntax.
+Strings starting with lower case letters will assume it is a CSS Selecting a HOC-wrapped component, or a component with a custom `displayName`, even with lowercase letters (for example, `withHOC(MyComponent)`) will work as well. selector using the tag syntax.